diegojromerolopez/gelidum/README.md

 On the other hand, the interesting part is to define a custom on_freeze method.
 This method must return an object of the same type of the input.
 **This returned will be frozen, and returned to the caller of freeze**.

+Note this parameter has no interference with the structural sharing of the frozen objects.
+Any frozen object that have several references to it will be shared, not copied.

 ```python
 import copy